Does your jewellery REACH the standard?

-The UK Assay Offices processed over 9 million articles of precious metal jewellery in 2018, testing the content of gold, silver, platinum and palladium and applying the appropriate hallmarks.
+The UK Assay Offices processed over 9 million articles of precious metal jewellery every year, testing the content of gold, silver, platinum and palladium and applying the appropriate hallmarks.

 But did you know that there are other legal requirements which jewellery has to meet?
 Nickel, lead and cadmium are three metals which are also regulated, but many retailers are unaware of the rules, which also apply to costume jewellery made from non-precious metals.

 During a wide-ranging European enforcement project involving 29 countries, inspectors checked 5,625 products and found that 12.1% of jewellery tested contained cadmium above the restricted concentration limit.
 Almost 7% contained prohibited levels of lead, and nearly 8% had nickel above restricted limits.

 REACH stands for Registration, Evaluation, Authorisation and Restriction of Chemicals, and is the EU Regulation (EC) No 1907/2006.